sontypo/HaIBotLab-Outdoor_Robot_Localization/README.md

 ### Installing Packages

-* robot_localization package
+* `robot_localization` package
   This package is a collection of state estimation nodes, each of which is an implementation of a nonlinear state estimator for robots moving in 3D space.
-It contains two state estimation nodes, ekf_localization_node and ukf_localization_node.
-In addition, robot_localization provides navsat_transform_node, which aids in the integration of GPS data[^5].
+It contains two state estimation nodes, `ekf_localization_node` and `ukf_localization_node`.
+In addition, robot_localization provides `navsat_transform_node`, which aids in the integration of GPS data[^5].

   To install the package: